-For a couple with children, the recipe for a happy relationship is similar to when you have no kids, but with a bigger family, you need more dedication and sense of sacrifice to accept the hard work that is implied on being a good spouse and a good parent, while retaining your identity and get some self-realization.
+For a couple with children, the recipe for a happy relationship is similar to when you have no kids, but with a bigger family, you need more dedication and a sense of sacrifice to accept the hard work that is implied in being a good spouse and a good parent, while retaining your identity and get some self-realization.

 The great thing is that the hard work is very rewarding, especially when you see your happiness increase, and your family serene and thankful for what you do.
 The bases of a healthy relationship are love, commitment, and trust.
 If both spouses bring these elements to the table, they are more likely to find good reasons to stay together and work as a team every day.

 How to Keep a Marriage Happy

 Below are some ideas on how to keep love alive after kids, some are from my experience and some were inspired by conversations with friends.